RicardoLorenzo/MongoDBClusterTool/README.md

 Supported browsers
 ==================

-This application supports only the most advanced browsers.
+This application supports modern browsers only.

 - Chrome
 - Firefox